aryaabhii/express_js/README.md

 #  I had used handlebar on this projects. craete a folder in src name views that contain complete file but we can change the name view.

 # Partials :  This folder is exaclty used for that the portion which are repeating in the webapge are created here.
+Basically this is based on templating in which we can break repeating part in components.

+# Adding of 404 error page?
+# Sring query : // String query : by the help of this we can get the data from
+#    Ex: url http://127.0.0.1:8000/about?name=Abhijeet address=Delhi

+# Including public path